 Browse Summit Artspace Gallery

 Visit the Summit Artspace Gallery for free.
 This ever-changing gallery showcases work from greater Summit County artists.
 Free workshops are offered on Saturdays from 1 p.m. to 3 p.m. on various art genres.
-They also offer affordable studio, workshop, and classroom space for local artists.
-Hours are Thursday through Saturday from noon to 5 p.m.
+They also provide affordable studio, workshop, and classroom space for local artists.